Syrinx55/GenomeProfiler/README.md

 This repository adheres to Semantic Versioning 2.0.0: <https://semver.org/>.

-The current version of this repository is stated in `./VERSION.txt`.

 ## Acknowledgements

 - Benjamin Alford ([Ssolar5](https://github.com/ssolar5)): Packaging for distribution, command-line interface, documentation, cleanup.